National Motorcycle Safety Awareness Month

 So, what extra precautions can automobile drivers take when on the road?
 The saying, “Look twice, save a life” is a great starting point.
 Motorcycles are much smaller than cars and can easily be missed, especially if you are in a hurry or the sun is in your eyes.
 Take the extra few seconds to double check your surroundings and ensure you are clear to proceed.
 Always use turn signals when making a turn or changing lanes so any nearby motorcyclists can anticipate the movement and adjust accordingly.
 Likewise, leave plenty of room between you and a bike.
 If either of you have to stop quickly or swerve to avoid something, this will protect both of you but especially the exposed motorcyclist.

 With all of the risks of being on a motorcycle, why do so many people choose to ride?
 For some, it is a great distraction from the stresses of everyday life.
 For others, it is the feeling of freedom they get from being out on the open road with just themselves, their bikes, and nature.
-No matter how many motorcycle enthusiasts you talk to, though, you’ll get one prevailing consensus: they simply love it!
-May is National Motorcycle Safety Awareness Month, but be sure to practice the safety tips above every day when on the road.
-Have fun, be safe, and ride on!
+Northeast Tennessee can compete with any place on earth for its beauty and picturesque mountain views.
+It is no wonder that so many in this area are drawn to climbing on a motorcycle and enjoying the open road.

 av rated preeminent